r-devel/r-dev-env/docs/container_setup/gitpod_workspace/live_share.md

 ![liveshare](../../assets/gitpod6.png)

-Note: The live share will be enabled even if you closed workspace.
+Note : Note: The live share will be enabled even if you close the workspace.